gaffe23/linux-inject/README.md

 * From looking at the first column, you can see that the base address of library.so is 0x7f622fac5000, which matches the output given by the target app.

-* You could also verify this by attaching gdb to the target app and running `info sharedlibrary`.
+* You could also verify this by attaching `gdb` to the target app after the injection and running `info sharedlibrary` to see what shared libraries the process currently has loaded.

 ## TODOs / Known Issues

-* It doesn't yet support injecting by PID, which is basic functionality that ought to be added.
+* It doesn't yet support specifying a target process by its PID, which is basic functionality that ought to be added.

 * The ARM version currently only works if the target process is executing in ARM mode at the time of injection.
 In the future, it should be able to support injecting into processes that are executing in either ARM or Thumb mode, by detecting the current mode and switching it if needed.

-* Factor out duplicated code, such as `findProcessByName` and the `ptrace_*` functions.
-Will need to add some arch-specific `#define`s for the `ptrace_*` functions, because x86 and x86_64 use `struct user_regs_struct`, while ARM uses `struct user_regs`.

-* Add a function that will automatically determine the full path to the specified shared library, so that the user doesn't have to prepend `./` to a library in the current directory.

-* The injector really should be `malloc()`ing the amount of memory required for the library path based on the actual length of the library path.
-As it stands, it just allocates a 32-byte buffer and assumes that will be enough, which is silly.
+After the injection, it should return the processor to whatever mode it was in before (which will require it to keep track of what mode it was in originally).

+* The target process occasionally raises a `SIGTRAP` signal that is not caught by the injector, which causes the target process to core dump.
+I have a feeling this is a race condition between the target hitting the `SIGTRAP` and the injector trying to `ptrace()` the target again.
+If this is the case, it would mean that target hits the `SIGTRAP` too quickly sometimes, and it could likely be fixed by just adding a slight delay to slow down the target's execution.

-* Try running this on a bunch of different Linux setups and fix any hiccups that might arise.
+* I need to try running this on a bunch of different Linux setups and fix any hiccups that might arise.

 * Make the inline assembly sections more concise, if possible.

 * Eliminate the need for inline assembly, if possible.

-* The target occasionally raises a `SIGTRAP` signal that is not caught by the injector, which causes the target process to core dump.

-* The ARM injector does not properly detect a failure to inject the library, so it says that the injection succeeded when it actually didn't.

-* Refactor/clean up the code that calculates function offsets; it calls dlopen() more times than necessary and should probably be put into a separate function.
+* Refactor/clean up the code that calculates function offsets; it calls `dlopen()` more times than necessary and should probably be put into a separate function.